Super Human (Sample)

 “Will, what you just did was really cool,” Lily says.

 “Not really.
 I could have gotten my face smashed.
 But I had a good feeling he wouldn’t.
 For once, being a jerk jock came in handy,” Will slams his locker door.
-Turning to head to Physics, he spots Lily, stopped ahead, and looking back at him.
+Turning to head to Physics, he notices Lily is smiling as she waits for him.

 “My mother said the angel was beautiful and are really beings of infinite love and patience.
 The angels that came to her and told her the Earth is a classroom,” Allie says, combing her fingers through her chocolate brown high ponytail.
 She lifts it to examine it for split ends as she speaks.